About This Course

 Candidates for the MSc in Geoinformatics must normally hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8)or above, in a cognate area , e.g. Geography, Geology, Environmental Sciences, Computer Science, Physics, Engineering or a cognate discipline.

-Candidates with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8), but with proven experience in an area of Geoinformatics, or with equivalent qualifications in related areas of science and technology, can be considered for a place following interview and/or written or practical assessment by the programme team of the MSc in Geoinformatics.
+Candidates with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8), but with proven experience in an area of Geoinformatics, or with equivalent qualifications in related areas of science and technology, can be considered under Recognition of Prior Learning (RPL) for a place following interview and/or written or practical assessment by the programme team of the MSc in Geoinformatics.

 The number of places is limited and selection will be based on academic achievement, relevant work experience, and a personal statement from the applicant.
 The Head of Department must approve candidates.